nao1215/sqly/website/content/reference.md

 ## Input

 Positional arguments are the inputs: files, directories, and `http(s)` URLs.
 Each becomes a table named after the file.
-A workbook becomes one table per sheet, and an ACH or Fedwire file becomes its related set of tables; you pick the one you want by name in SQL, the same way you pick among a directory's files.
+A workbook becomes one table per sheet it shows, and an ACH or Fedwire file becomes its related set of tables; you pick the one you want by name in SQL, the same way you pick among a directory's files.

 | Flag | Does |
 |:--|:--|